vritika-jpg/FinSight/README.md

 streamlit run finsight.py
 ```

-Upload the 10-K PDFs via the left panel to activate the chatbot.
+Upload the 10-K PDFs on the left panel to activate the chatbot.

 ---